 “There is still very little treatment of software testing as a challenging, intellectual endeavour in formal higher education IT courses, and we see this as a big gap to fill.
 The role that humans have to play in excellent software testing shouldn’t be underestimated.”

-The skills and enthusiasm exhibited by the students has impressed the pair, both of whom have not previously taught or worked alongside students on the spectrum.
+The skills and enthusiasm exhibited by the students have impressed the pair, both of whom have not previously taught or worked alongside students on the spectrum.

 “As this is new ground for us both, we didn’t quite know what to expect.
 But the students have grasped new concepts quickly and been willing to be actively involved in discussions,” said Lee.